MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview-dynamics-365-assistant-app-teams.md

 ---
-title: "Introduction to Dynamics 365 assistant app for Teams | MicrosoftDocs"
+title: "Overview of Dynamics 365 assistant app for Teams | MicrosoftDocs"
-description: "Introduction to Dynamics 365 assistant app for Teams"
+description: "An overview of Dynamics 365 assistant app for Teams"
 keywords: " "
 ms.date: 10/01/2019
 ms.service: crm-online